Disappearance of Don Lewis: Background

 Don Lewis was a native of Dade City, Florida.
-By 1981, Lewis had made his living through trucking, real estate and his used car businesses.
+By 1981, Lewis had trucking, real estate and used car businesses.
 He married his first wife, Gladys Lewis Cross, and had three daughters and an adopted son.

-In January 1981, Lewis met Carole Murdock (née Stairs) on Hillsborough Avenue near 50th Street in Tampa, on a night when she fled her house after being attacked by her abusive first husband, Michael Murdock.
-Carole Murdock and Lewis began having an affair while both were still married.
+In January 1981, Lewis met Carole Murdock (née Stairs) on Hillsborough Avenue near 50th Street in Tampa, after she fled her house after an attack by her abusive first husband, Michael Murdock.
+Carole Murdock and Lewis began an affair although both were still married.
 She became one of his many girlfriends and substantially grew his wealth by helping him buy and sell real estate in 1984.
-Lewis and Murdock divorced each of their spouses and married in 1991.
+Lewis and Murdock divorced their spouses and married in 1991.
 The following year, the couple co-founded Wildlife on Easy Street (now called Big Cat Rescue), an animal sanctuary for big cats in Tampa.
 The two clashed over how to run the sanctuary; he wanted to breed the cats and operate it as a business while she wanted it to be a non-profit charity.

 According to Murdock, who remarried in 2004 and took the name Baskin, Lewis was obsessed with sex and would frequently fly to Costa Rica to engage in affairs – especially when she was menstruating.
-According to family members, Lewis would sometimes travel there without telling anyone in advance, but he would always call someone promptly after arrival so his family would know where he was.
-He told family members and friends that he was planning to eventually move there permanently.
-In early 1997, Lewis began transferring ownership of his properties in Florida to a Costa Rican company he controlled.
-In the days leading up to his disappearance, he had bought a plane ticket to Costa Rica and was loading equipment onto a truck he planned to drive to Miami.
+According to family members, Lewis would sometimes travel there without telling anyone in advance, but would always call someone promptly after arrival so his family would know where he was.
+He told family members and friends that he was planning to move there permanently.
+In early 1997, he began transferring ownership of his properties in Florida to a Costa Rican company he controlled.
+In the days leading up to his disappearance, he bought a plane ticket to Costa Rica and loaded equipment onto a truck he planned to drive to Miami.

 Baskin has said that Lewis's mental health had been deteriorating, and he had begun rummaging in dumpsters and hoarding vehicles and junk.
 She said he was losing his short-term memory and was sometimes disoriented, and she suspected he was developing Alzheimer's disease.
-However, Lewis's former personal attorney and a former business associate have disputed this characterization.
-In July 1997, Lewis filed for a restraining order against Baskin, claiming she had threatened to kill him and had hidden his gun to prevent him from protecting himself; the request was rejected.
-Baskin said that he filed the request because she would haul away some of his junk whenever he visited Costa Rica.
+Lewis's former personal attorney and a former business associate have disputed this characterization.
+In July 1997, Lewis filed for a restraining order against Baskin, claiming she threatened to kill him and hid his gun to prevent him from protecting himself; the request was rejected.
+Baskin said he filed the request in retaliation for her hauling away some of his junk while he was in Costa Rica.
 Lewis continued to live with her afterwards, despite having sought the restraining order.
 Lewis told her multiple times that he wanted a divorce, but she says she thought he was not being serious.